ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### option-{1/2/3/4}-text (required for binary-poll, poll, quiz, results)

 String that represents a numbered option.
 Binary polls require 2 options.
-Polls, quizzes, and image polls and quizzes may include between 2 and 4 options.
+Polls and quizzes may include between 2 and 4 options.

 The `amp-story-interactive-result` element uses this string value as category description.